 Traditional medicine may provide a temporary resolution of your pain but treating the symptom, not the cause, is not long-lasting.
 The best treatment approaches involve integrating the ever-growing technological advances of traditional medicine with personalized integrative approaches, such as acupuncture, physical therapy, mediation, nutrients, etc., to help you regain control of your health.

-At Akasha Center, we start by conducting a comprehensive and integrative assessment of the root cause of your pain.
 The first consultation begins with an in-depth history, an investigation of what has and has not worked, plus a physical and psychological examination.
 A personalized treatment plan is designed by our team of experts with years of experience in pain management, including our expert Physiatrist (bone and joint specialist, pain-injections specialists, Physical therapist, acupuncture, bodyworker, psychologists specializing in pain, and more.

-The result is a better understanding of the root cause of your pain, improved pain levels with fewer flare-ups, and better overall health.
+The result is a better understanding of the root cause of your pain, improved pain levels with fewer flare-ups, and better

 What is Prolotherapy?